 Recently named one of Business Insider’s “Most Innovative Coaches,” Melody’s client list includes hundreds of CEOs, executives, and top-performers at the world’s most successful companies, including Google, Facebook, IBM, Netflix, and more.

-Her recent speaking engagements include Amazon, Stanford University, Walmart, Conde Nast, Rutgers University, Adweek, and many other distinguished organizations.
+Her recent speaking engagements include Amazon, Stanford University Graduate School of Business, Walmart, Conde Nast, Rutgers University, Adweek, and many other distinguished organizations.

 Melody is a licensed social worker with a Masters degree from Columbia University, and a former researcher at Rutgers University.
 She teaches Human Behavior at Hunter College and is a contributor to Harvard Business Review, Forbes, Fast Company, and Business Insider.

 Her book, Trust Yourself: Stop Overthinking and Channel Your Emotions into Success at Work (Chronicle Books) debuted as a #1 New Release in multiple Amazon categories and was selected by Apple Books as a “Best Book of the Month” for May 2021.

 I'd like melody to speak at an event

 I'd like to interview melody for an article or show

 Empower your top performers to reach their full potential.
 Melody’s talks are known for perfectly blending stories, research, strategy, and inspiration.
 She arms audiences with new mindsets and practical skills they need to lead confidently, leverage their strengths, and thrive in today’s world of work.

 Melody’s keynotes and workshops are based on her ten years of coaching high-performers at companies like Google and Amazon.
 Her talks feature the latest psychology, workplace, and leadership research and insights.